 - Review your return for errors.
 Check spelling on names, social security numbers, math, and inputs on line items.

-- Sign and date your return (along with your spouse).
+- Sign and date your return (along with your spouse, if applicable).

 - Consult your tax professional for help.